OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 This capability defines what IoT Platform and Bluemix resources support HTTP create, read, write and/or delete operations (i.e., HTTP POST, GET, PUT, and DELETE methods).

-All of the OSLC services are defined in Adaptor Interfaces, in this case, and Adaptor Interface named CE4IoTConnector.
-The CE4IoTConnectorModel uses a separate Adaptor Interface diagram for each service in order to make it easier to develop and update the services.
+All of the OSLC services are defined in Adaptor Interfaces, in this case, and Adaptor Interface named iotp-adaptor.
+The iotp-adaptorModel uses a separate Adaptor Interface diagram for each service in order to make it easier to develop and update the services.
 The Toolchain editor by default puts all services and resources on every Adaptor Interface diagram.
 So you have to select and hide the model elements you don't want to be visible on any individual diagram.
 When you add a new resource or service to any of these adaptor interface diagrams, it will appear on all the diagrams.
 You'll need to edit each diagram and hide the resources you don't want to see on that diagram.

 ![CRUD Operations](./images/CRUD-Operations.png "CRUD Operations")